 WordPress allows you to blacklist commenters so their comments go straight into your trash.
 This is useful because it can make it a lot easier to go through your spam folder to find legit comments.

 Blacklisting is done under My Sites > Settings > Discussion.
-You’ll need to be careful because if, for example, you blacklist “press”, then anyone commenting from a wordpress.com address is going straight to trash.
+You can use someone’s username, email address, URL, or IP address.
+Be careful, though, because if, you blacklist “press”, for example, then anyone commenting from a wordpress.com address is going straight to trash.

 Have a look at some of what’s ended up in your spam folder.
 Ignore the names associated with the comments; those change each time.
 Instead, look at the URL.
 The exact URL will vary, but you’ll probably notice a lot of common domains.
 I get a ton of comments from various extraproxies.com addresses.
 I’ve blacklisted extraproxies, so those are no longer clogging up my spam folder.